 An easy way to understand this would be to say that the ball has no memory.
-Every ‘event’: that is, every spin of the wheel, is never influenced by the spins before it.
+Every ‘event’ (every spin of the wheel), is never influenced by the spins before it.
 The ball doesn’t know (or care) that it hasn’t landed on 1 in forty spins, because every spin is a brand new event.

-Of course, if anybody had really found a strategy to beat the house edge in Roulette, either casinos would go out of business or (more likely) change the rules so that the table couldn’t be exploited anymore.
+Of course, if anybody had really found a strategy to beat the house edge in Roulette, either casinos would go out of business or more than likely change the rules so that the table can't be exploited anymore.
 Betting systems are simply neat ways to lose money very quickly, as they often risk big losses for small wins.

-So when it comes to Roulette strategy, the best you can do is put on your lucky underwear and hope for the best.
+So when it comes to Roulette strategy, the most you can do is put on your lucky underwear and hope for the best.
 Good luck!